 \section{Comparing the relaxed and heated Arepo remnant}

 We show evolutionary tracks in the HR diagram for the $0.64\,M_\odot$ model mapped directly from Arepo in the left panel of Figure~\ref{fig:def_evolve}.
-The bump in luminosity and radius at around $3\times10^4$ years occurs due to unstable burning of helium.
+The bump in luminosity and radius at around $3\times10^4$ years occurs due to unstable burning of helium in both relaxed and heated cases.
 As we do not think the presence of helium is physically realistic, we also show a comparison with the model without any helium in the inner regions in the right panel of Figure~\ref{fig:def_evolve}.

 Both the relaxed and heated remnant models reach a similar state quickly.
 We show the evolution of stellar surface quantities in Figure~\ref{fig:def_evolve_lrt}.
 There are no significant differences between the two models.
 For the model without helium inside, the track converges to the same state as the other models after a few Myr.
 The models reach super-Eddington luminosity due to heating and Nickel decay within a few days.
 The Eddington limit is reached within the first year but declines quickly after the first 100 years.
 The star briefly inflates to a large radius, but this state is short-lived.
 The bumps in all three quantities after $10^4 \mathrm{yrs}$ for the first two models are due to a helium flash.
 Those models ignite this helium at the same time, confirming that the initial states are the same for the relaxation and heating.
 This is not seen for the model without helium in the inner 99\% of the star.